 Days Out

-We love our little corner of the world!
-Within just a few miles of our family friendly Devon holiday cottages you’ll find there’s a multitude of things to see and do – we like to think of it as a mixed bag, with something for everyone because in this neck of the woods there are fantastic family attractions, beaches, museums and galleries, activities to do, towns to browse, and of course acres of glorious rolling countryside to explore.
+Within a short drive of our family friendly Devon holiday cottages there’s a multitude of things to see and do!
+We think of it as a mixed bag, with something for everyone because there are award-winning family attractions, beaches, museums and galleries, exciting activities, towns to browse, and miles and miles of glorious rolling countryside to explore.

-We’re tucked away in the hills here at Stonehayes Farm, but just five minutes down the road is Honiton, an East Devon town famous for its associations with the lace making trade (Queen Victoria’s wedding dress was trimmed with Honiton lace).
-Three times a week a market lines the wide High Street, bringing a lively atmosphere to the town, but you’ll also find one-off shops, antique centres, an art gallery and some very good places to eat.
+Stonehayes Farm is tucked away in the hills, but just five minutes down the road is Honiton, an East Devon town famous for its associations with the lace making trade - Queen Victoria’s wedding dress was trimmed with Honiton lace.
+There are one-off shops, antique centres, an art gallery, good places to eat, and three times a week a market lines the wide High Street, bringing a lively atmosphere to the town.

-Exeter isn’t far either; spend a day discovering the city.
-The shops are diverse and range from big names to kooky independents, likewise the cafes, pubs and restaurants.
-Exeter Cathedral is a must, and if you have time you should take a tour of the medieval Underground Passages and visit the RAM Museum where you can see an Egyptian mummy and meet Gerald the Giraffe.
-Down at the quayside the more active among you will enjoy Clip n Climb and Saddles and Paddles.
+Exeter isn’t far either, and it's such a lovely city!
+The shops range from big names to kooky independents, likewise the cafes, pubs and restaurants.
+Exeter Cathedral is a must, and if you have time, you should take a tour of the medieval Underground Passages and visit the RAM Museum where you can see an Egyptian mummy and meet Gerald the Giraffe.
+Down at the quayside you can take the kids to Clip n Climb and hire kayaks from Saddles and Paddles to wend your way along the tranquil Exe estuary to the Turf Locks for lunch.

-Families can take their pick!
-One of the biggest attractions in the South West, Crealy Theme Park & Resort is only half an hour away, but closer still is Wildwood Escot where you can see the animals, have a go on the zip wire, explore the maze and visit the Saxon village.
-There’s also Axe Valley Wildlife Park, which is particularly good for younger children, and The Donkey Sanctuary, home to over 500 happy donks, a farm themed play area, nature walk and café.
+One of the biggest attractions in the South West, Crealy Theme Park & Resort is only half an hour away, and with over 60 rides and attractions, is brilliant for a family day out.
+Closer still is Wildwood Escot where you can see the animals, ride the woodland zip wire, explore the maze and visit the Saxon village.
+There’s also Axe Valley Wildlife Park, which is great for younger children, and The Donkey Sanctuary, home to over 500 happy donks, a farm themed play area, nature walk and café.

-Same with the beach - the Jurassic Coast is only 30 minutes or so away.
-Branscombe is very picturesque and has a beach cafe, two pubs and a tea room; Beer is a peaceful fishing village where you can spuddle about in the rockpools, hire a self drive boat; ride the land train at Pecorama or see the underground caverns at Beer Quarry Caves.
-Or there's Sidmouth where the sandy Jacob’s Ladder Beach is great for families, and a little further is Exmouth, great for watersports and for World of Country Life.
-Just over the Dorset border, Lyme Regis is famous for its historic harbour wall, known as The Cobb.
-Right out the end there’s a small Marine Aquarium, and you can catch a boat for a mackerel fishing trip; back in town play crazy golf, go to Dinosaurland Fossil Museum, or eat fish and chips on the beach.
+For days by the sea, the Jurassic Coast is only around 30 minutes away, with a choice of bustling towns, quiet coastal villages and hidden coves.
+Branscombe is very picturesque and has a beach cafe, two pubs and a tea room, Beer is a peaceful fishing village where you can spuddle about in the rockpools, hire a self drive boat and see the underground caverns at Beer Quarry Caves.
+Or there's Sidmouth where the sandy Jacob’s Ladder Beach is great for families, and a little further is Exmouth, great for watersports and a visit to World of Country Life.
+Just over the Dorset border, Lyme Regis is famous for its historic harbour wall, known as The Cobb; right out the end there’s a little Marine Aquarium, and mackerel fishing trips; back in town play crazy golf, go to Dinosaurland Fossil Museum, have fish and chips on the beach.

-If you’re planning a walking holiday in Devon you’ll love the spectacular countryside that we have right here on our doorstep.
-We’re in the Blackdown Hills so there are countless footpaths, bridleways and winding lanes to explore; climb to the top of Dumpdon Hill just up behind Stonehayes Farm and you’ll be astounded at the far reaching views over the Otter Valley.
-Walk along the East Devon Way or the South West Coast Path, or go down to Tiverton and stroll along the Grand Western Canal; you might see one of the few remaining horse drawn barges in the country whilst you’re there, and you can have refreshments at the canalside tea rooms or on the floating cafe bar.
-If you fancy making a day of it, head off to Exmoor or Dartmoor and take in the rugged moors, the heather topped heaths and lush river valleys – both brilliant walking country.
+If you’re planning a walking holiday in Devon, you’ll love the spectacular countryside of the Blackdown Hills right here on our doorstep.
+Wander the footpaths, bridleways and winding lanes, climb to the top of Dumpdon Hill up behind Stonehayes Farm and you’ll be astounded at the far reaching views over the Otter Valley.
+Walk the East Devon Way or the South West Coast Path, if you fancy making a day of it, head off to Exmoor National Park and take in the rugged moors, the heather topped heaths and lush river valleys.

-So you see, there’s no shortage of things for you to do on your holidays in Devon, and you'll find plenty more inspiration on our Things To Do pages.
-On the other hand, you needn’t go far at all because don’t forget, we have 15 acres here that’s all yours to wander as you wish; go and play, have picnics, take a stroll, lie in the sun; it’s your holiday, it’s up to you!
+On the other hand, you needn’t go far at all because don’t forget, we have 15 acres here that’s all yours to wander as you wish; go and play, have picnics, take a stroll, lie in the sun; it’s your holiday, spend it your way, be happy.

 All information correct at the time of writing